Thad McIlroy

 More recently I co-wrote (with Renée Register), The Metadata Handbook: A Book Publisher’s Guide to Creating and Distributing Metadata for Print and Ebooks (2013).
 I wrote the Composition, Design, and Graphics chapter (with contributions from Frank Romano) for the Columbia Guide to Digital Publishing (Columbia University Press, January, 2003).
 You can find all of my books listed here.

 Most of my consulting work these days is with book publishing companies and authors.
-I’m particularly interested in publishing startups and the innovation that they inspire.
+I’m particularly interested in artificial intelligence and its impact on writing and on book publishing.
+I also follow publishing startups and the innovation that they inspire.
 My publishing startups report appeared in Publishers Weekly in November of 2022, and the accompanying database is hosted by PW online.
 I’ve joined Publishers Weekly as a contributing editor focused on publishing innovation and, more recently, artificial intelligence.
 I’m proud to be a part of PW: now celebrating its 150th anniversary, it’s “the bible of the book business.”

 I’ve handled a wide range of technology challenges.
-One focus was metadata, particularly as it relates to ecommerce.
+One focus has been metadata, particularly as it relates to ecommerce.
 I taught an online course on metadata at Pace University in New York City.
 The impact of AI is now my main book publishing concern.

 I also serve as an expert witness in publishing-related litigation, most recently in a case where a group of authors found reason to become upset with their audio publishing partner.
 In another case I focused on a prepress and printing dispute.
 (Sorry to be vague…. that’s the territory.)

 In 2018 I joined three publishing industry veteran consultants, Bill Kasdorf, Bill Rosenblatt and Bill Trippe, to form Publishing Technology Partners.
-Ken Brooks soon rejoined our group, and in 2024 we’ve got two new members, Linda Secondari and Lettie Conrad.
+Ken Brooks soon joined our group, and in 2024 we recruited two new members, Lettie Conrad and Linda Secondari.
 Each of us has dozens of years’ experience working within the tech side of the publishing industry.
-Our goal is to operate as a team, providing a one-stop shop for publishers, addressing any and all of their publishing technology challenges, while implementing practical, cost-effective solutions tailored to fit their individual need(s).
+Our goal is to operate as a team, providing a one-stop shop for publishers, addressing any and all of their publishing technology challenges, while implementing practical, cost-effective solutions tailored to fit their individual needs.

 That’s more than enough about me.
 I just wanted people to know that I come to my practice with a publishing background.
 It was my first passion.
 Trying to understand where publishing is headed remains an ongoing passion.